stfc/cloud-docs/source/faqs.rst

 #######################################################################
 A VM machine I was using has died  - How can I get the data off of it?
 #######################################################################
 Depending on the way the VM has failed we may be able to help get this back.
-Contact us at cloud-support@gridpp.rl.ac.uk
+Contact us at cloud-support@stfc.ac.uk

 #######################################################################################################
 What are the current machine "flavors"?
 Can I have  a machine that looks like a flavor you don't have?
 #######################################################################################################

 For most people the pre-configured flavors should fit almost every workload.
 See :ref:`flavors` for the types available.

 Please contact us if you need assistance creating your own local project flavours.